Adventure Time: Concept and creation

 As production for season one progressed, more artists were brought on board.
 Dan "Ghostshrimp" Bandit, a freelance illustrator who had also written and storyboarded on Flapjack, was hired as the show's lead background designer; Ward told him to create background art that set the show "in a 'Ghostshrimp World'".
 Ghostshrimp designed major locations, including Finn and Jake's home, the Candy Kingdom, and the Ice Kingdom.
-The position of lead character designer was given to Phil Rynda, who held this role for two-and-a-half seasons.
-The lead production crew for the show (which included Ward and McHale) were initially hesitant to bring him on board, but they were soon convinced by director Larry Leichliter, who assured them Rynda was talented and could draw in a variety of styles.
+The position of lead character designer was given to Phil Rynda, who held this role for two and a half seasons.
+The show's lead production crew (which included Ward and McHale) was initially hesitant to bring him on board, but they were soon convinced by director Larry Leichliter, who assured them Rynda was talented and could draw in a variety of styles.
 With the producers satisfied, Rynda quickly began designing characters that were simple but still fell in line with "Pen's natural aesthetic".
 Around this time, Rynda and McHale began drafting artistic guidelines for the show, so that its animation style would always be somewhat consistent.
 With many of the lead production roles filled, Ward turned his attention to choosing storyboard artists for the first season.
 He assembled a team made up largely of "younger, inexperienced people", many of whom he discovered on the Internet.
 Many of these individuals had backgrounds in indie comics, and Ward has called them "really smart, smartypants people" who were responsible for inserting more idiosyncratic and spiritual ideas into the series.

-For the first four-and-a-half seasons of the show, Ward served as the showrunner for Adventure Time.
-In an interview with Rolling Stone, Ward revealed that he had stepped down from this role sometime during the fifth season.
+For the show's first four and a half seasons, Ward served as the showrunner.
+In an interview with Rolling Stone, he said he had stepped down from this role sometime during the fifth season.
 As a naturally introverted person, he found interacting with and directing people every day to be exhausting.
-Following Ward's resignation from the post, Adam Muto became the series' new showrunner.
-Until late 2014, Ward continued to work on the cartoon as a storyboard artist and storyline writer.
+After Ward resigned from the post, Adam Muto became the showrunner.
+Until late 2014, Ward continued to work on the series as a storyboard artist and storyline writer.
 After November 2014, he stopped regularly contributing to episode outlines, but still looked over stories, provided occasional input, and continued to storyboard for the series on a limited basis.